Affiliate vs Partner: What Program Is Best for Your Business

 When you think about a business partner, you may think of a co-founder, investor, or primary shareholder.
 In this case, we aren’t talking about that type of partner, but the idea of fostering a relationship through a partner program is similar to having shareholders.
 In this case, we are talking specifically about referrers, resellers, MSPs, integrators, consultants, etc.

-While affiliate programs primarily focus on conversions from a wide audience where the affiliate may not know them personally, other partnerships focus on associating with the right people and bringing attention to the brand on a 1-to-1 basis.
+While affiliate programs primarily focus on conversions from a wide audience that the affiliate may not know personally, other partnerships focus on associating with the right people and bringing attention to the brand on a one-to-one basis.

 How Business Partner Relations Work?

-Partners typically use avenues such as sponsorships, endorsements, indirect marketing, and even long-term content distribution agreements to connect with a brand.
+Partners typically connect with a brand through sponsorships, endorsements, indirect marketing, and even long-term content distribution agreements.

-Sponsorships and endorsements have been used as effective marketing techniques for a long time.
-These are quite common in sports and other highly watched activities but there's no reason why they shouldn't work in business-to-business partnerships either.
+Sponsorships and endorsements have long been effective marketing techniques.
+They are quite common in sports and other highly watched activities, but there's no reason why they shouldn't work in business-to-business partnerships, either.

 Referral and distribution agreements are also an effective way to grow your brand by using the sales networks of other businesses and services.
 Partners will typically retain a percentage of sales or purchase items from you at a discount in exchange for giving access to their network.